Blocked leg arteries

 This video animation shows the process of opening blocked arteries using a Zilver PTX Drug-Eluting Stent

-Permission for use granted by Cook Medical, Bloomington, Indiana.
+Permission for use granted by Cook Medical, Bloomington, Indian.

 Atherectomy is a minimally invasive cardiovascular surgery.
 The procedural purpose is to remove atherosclerosis from blood vessels within the human body.